 Lindsay (email@example.com) is a graduate of George Mason University (Va.) and most recently worked for the Chronicle's neighbor, The National Sporting Library and Museum.
 She interned for the Chronicle in the fall of 2010 and returned in 2012 as a full-time staff member.

-She grew up in Fredericksburg, Va., and currently lives there on a farm with her retired event horse, two miniature horses, four cats, an English Pointer and the love of her life, Oh So, an off-the-track Thoroughbred that she's brought along herself to the preliminary level.
+She grew up in Fredericksburg, Va., and currently lives there on a farm with her retired event horse, two miniature horses, four cats, a 4-year-old OTTB project horse and the love of her life, Oh So Extreme, an off-the-track Thoroughbred that she's brought along herself to the preliminary level.